-4.1 The purpose of this Land Code is to set out the principles, rules and administrative structures that apply to Name First Nation Land and by which the Name First Nation will exercise authority over that Land in accordance with the Framework Agreement.
+4.1 The purpose of this Land Code is to set out the principles, rules and administrative structures that apply to Sheshegwaning First Nation Land and by which the Sheshegwaning First Nation will exercise authority over that Land in accordance with the Framework Agreement.

-5. Description of Name First Nation Land
+5. Description of Sheshegwaning First Nation Land

-Name First Nation Land
+Sheshegwaning First Nation Land

-5.1 The Name First Nation Land that is subject to this Land Code is that Land known as [insert name/s of the reserve/s] as listed in the Individual Agreement.
+5.1 The Sheshegwaning First Nation Land that is subject to this Land Code is that Land known as Sheshegwaning Indian Reserve No. 20.